apache/drill/_docs/odbc-jdbc-interfaces/015-using-jdbc-driver.md

    Or

-* Download the following TAR file to a location on your client machine: [apache- drill-1.0.0.tar.gz](http://apache.osuosl.org/drill/drill-1.0.0/apache-drill-1.0.0-src.tar.gz).
-Extract the file.
+* Download a [TAR file for the latest Drill release](http://apache.osuosl.org/drill/) to a location on your client machine, and extract the file.
 On Windows, you may need to use a decompression utility, such as [7-zip](http://www.7-zip.org/).
 The driver is extracted to the following directory:
    `<drill-installation_directory>/jars/jdbc-driver/drill-jdbc-all-<version>.jar`

 ## Using the JDBC URL for a Random Drillbit Connection